planetfederal/workshops/workshops/geoserver/doc/source/webadmin/tour.rst

 Tour of the interface
 =====================

+In this section we will give a tour of the GeoServer Web Administration (or just "web admin") interface.

 Viewing
 -------

-The default location of the GeoServer admin interface is ``http://localhost:8080/geoserver``.
+The default location of the GeoServer web admin interface is ``http://localhost:8080/geoserver``.
 The initial page is called the Welcome page.

 .. figure:: img/tour_welcome.png

    GeoServer Welcome page

+To return to the Welcome page from anywhere, just click the GeoServer logo in the top left corner of the page.

 Authentication
 --------------